tatsath/autointerp/autointerp_lite/README.md

 **Purpose**: Finds SAE features that are specialized for specific domains (like finance, medical, legal) by comparing how they activate on domain-specific vs general text.

 **How It Works**:
-- **Financial Data**: Contains financial sentences (earnings, stocks, banking, etc.) to find features that activate strongly on financial concepts
+- **Domain Data**: Contains domain-specific sentences (financial, medical, legal, scientific, etc.) to find features that activate strongly on domain concepts
 - **General Data**: Contains everyday sentences (weather, cooking, music, etc.) as a baseline to identify domain-specific features

 **Output**: Top features ranked by specialization score, showing which features are most relevant to your domain.
 More details below.